This article describes the new and improved features in Microsoft Excel 2010.

 You can use sparklines—tiny charts that fit in a cell—to visually summarize trends alongside data.
 Because sparklines show trends in a small amount of space, they are especially useful for dashboards or other places where you need to show a snapshot of your business in an easy-to-understand visual format.
 In the following image, the sparklines that appear in the Trend column let you see at a glance how each department performed in May.

 PivotTables are now easier to use and more responsive.
 Key improvements include:

 Performance enhancements In Excel 2010, multi-threading helps speed up data retrieval, sorting, and filtering in PivotTables.

 PivotTable labels It's now possible to fill down labels in a PivotTable.
 You can also repeat labels in PivotTables to display item captions of nested fields in all rows and columns.
-Watch a video about repeating item labels.

 Enhanced filtering You can use slicers to quickly filter data in a PivotTable with the click of a button and see which filters are applied without having to open additional menus.
 In addition, the filter interface includes a handy search box that can help you to find what you need among potentially thousands (or even millions) of items in your PivotTables.

 Write-back support In Excel 2010, you can change values in the OLAP PivotTable Values area and have them written back to the Analysis Services cube on the OLAP server.
 You can use the write-back feature in what-if mode and then roll back the changes when you no longer need them, or you can save the changes.
 You can use the write-back feature with any OLAP provider that supports the UPDATE CUBE statement.

 Show Values As feature The Show Values As feature includes a number of new, automatic calculations, such as % of Parent Row Total, % of Parent Column Total, % of Parent Total, % Running Total, Rank Smallest to Largest, and Rank Largest to Smallest.